 For a start, taking time to cover your body with the conditioner is worth the effort.
 By doing so, you are giving your skin all the time it can get to absorb the product’s nourishing ingredients.
 If you don’t have the luxury of time, you can skip your soap altogether and get straight to foaming with the body conditioner instead.

-Now it does have a faint fragrance but I wouldn’t say it’s overpowering or lingering either.
+It does have a faint fragrance but I wouldn’t say it’s overpowering or lingering either.
 It eventually fades after rinsing and all that’s left is the usual smell of a washed body!

 As I was drying myself with my towel, I immediately felt the difference of using the conditioner on my skin.